Docs

 [contracts.Math]

-display-name = "Math Library"
+display-name = "Math on-chain library"

 src = "contracts/Math.tolk"